NemoAndrea/SpotiStation/docs/setup.md

 We need to get credentials for the api, which we can realise by making an 'app' in the [spotify developer bashboard](https://developer.spotify.com/dashboard/applications).
 Go to the dashboard, add  a new app, and from that new app get the `client id` and the `client secret` and `redirect url`.

-> Redirect url is best set to something local; I suggest `https://localhost:8888/spotipycode`.
-It doesn't matter.
+> Redirect url is best set to something local; I suggest `http://localhost:8888/callback`.
 You will need to set this in the Spotify dashboard in your app under the app-specific settings.

 We will put these credentials in environment variables as one would not want to have this included in the repository.
+In the Raspberry Pi's terminal, fill out the following statements.

 ```
 export SPOTIPY_CLIENT_ID='your-spotify-client-id'